nathanjsweet/RestComplete/readme.md

 ------------
 Installation
 ============
-In order to install you have to use npm as their is too much building that needs to take place to make it a "gitable" repo.
+In order to install you have to use npm as there is too much building that needs to take place to make it a "gitable" repo.

 	npm install restcomplete